dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 Checkoff:
   - `make checkoff` works.
+  - You do something interesting cool with the threads package.
+    Will add ideas.
-  - you have a final project description turned in.
+  - You have a final project description turned in.
-  - There are absolutely a bazillion extensions.
+  - There are absolutely a bazillion extensions (will add)

 ----------------------------------------------------------------------
 ### Part 1: start replacing routines and make sure tests pass.